Ellen Stager: Early life

-In 1869 Stager moved to Chicago, and served as president of Western Electric, and later President of the Chicago Telephone Company and Western Edison Company, and had several business interests with ‘Commodore’ Cornelius Vanderbilt, who was the richest man in the world at the time; contemporary sources describe him as the ‘Chief Representative of Vanderbilt Interests in the Mid-West’.
-His time as President (and co-director) of Western Edison Light Co. likely bought him into direct contact with Thomas Edison, who also served as one of the company's Directors.
+During the first year's of Ellen's life the Stager family lived in Cleveland, Ohio at No. 3813 Euclid Avenue, then known as Millionaire's Row.
+Her father spent approximately $60,000 on the construction of a large house which still stands today, known as the Stager-Beckwith House.
+The House was sold in 1869 and the family moved to Chicago, where General Stager served as president of Western Electric, and later President of the Chicago Telephone Company and Western Edison Company.
+Stager had several business interests with "Commodore" Cornelius Vanderbilt I, who was widely regarded as the richest man in the world at the time.
+Contemporary sources describe Stager as the "Chief Representative of Vanderbilt Interests in the Mid-West".
+His time as President (and co-director) of Western Edison Light Co. overlapped with Thomas Edison's tenure as one of the company's directors.

 In 1879, the Stagers were recorded as living at 672 Michigan Avenue, Chicago.
 In 1880 Stager constructed a new home for approximately $150,000 on the corner of Michigan Avenue and Eighteenth Street in Chicago; this was reputed to be the first private home in the city to be lit with electricity.
 The building was erected on the former site of the Calumet Club, of which Stager had previously been president.
 The house was later sold in 1881 to William B. Howard.

 Ellen's mother, Rebecca Sprague Stager died on 22 October 1883.
 She left an estate valued at $15,000, which included $12,000 worth of real estate in Cleveland, Ohio.
 Anson Stager died on 26 March 1885.
 His funeral was held at his home at 1785 Michigan Avenue, Chicago on 28 March 1995; one of his pallbearers was Robert Todd Lincoln, the former US Secretary of War and son of President Abraham Lincoln.

-Anson Stager's estate was valued at approximately $850,000, including $125,000 of real estate and $725,000 of personal estate.
-The terms of his will provided that his three daughters would share his estate equally.
-Ellen was to receive 25% of her share either upon reaching the age of 21, or upon her marriage.
-A further 25% would be transferred to her on her 30th birthday, and the final 50% would be transferred on her 40th birthday; however she was entitled to the income from the portions held in trust prior to her 30th and 40th birthdays.
+Anson Stager's estate was valued at approximately $850,000, including $125,000 of real estate and $725,000 of personal estate, which was shared equally between Ellen and her two older sisters Annie Stager Hickox and Louise Stager Gorton.

-Marriage Family